 - When separating your eggs, make sure you don't get any yolk in the egg whites at all as this will prevent them from whipping up.

 - When making the buttercream, it's important to use softened butter.
-I find best results when taking it out of the fridge about 1 hour before using it.
+I find the best results when taking it out of the fridge about 1 hour before using it.
 You should be able to easily make an indent with your finger, but it should still feel cool to the touch.

 - The ganache needs to be cooled enough that it has a thick, spreadable consistency.
-Otherwise, it won't hold up and your layers will be messy.
+Otherwise, it won't hold up, and your layers will be messy.

 - Pay close attention to making sure each layer is even and flat.
 Crouch down so the cake is at eye level and check that it looks straight all the way across.
 This will ensure you have gorgeous, even cake layers when you slice the Opera cake.